Vic Finkelstein: Academic career

 Finkelstein was a tutor in disability studies at the Open University and later visiting senior research fellow in the Centre for Disability Studies Leeds University.
 Vic’s ideas influenced and inspired a generation of disabled activists and gave rise to the development of the Disabled People’s Movement through the formation of Centres for Independent Living, Coalitions of Disabled People and disability arts groups.
 His work also inspired the creation of Disability Equality Training, Direct Payments and the campaign for civil rights legislation.

+Personal life

+In 1968, Finkelstein married Elizabeth Lewin, a physiotherapist.
+Together Finkelstein and Lewin had two children.